JoDotNet/UGC/README.md

 # UGC (Unturned Gas Calculator)

-UGC is a tool made specifically for Unturned Role-play servers.
+UGC is a tool made specifically for Unturned role-play servers.

 ### Using UGC